d12frosted/elpa-mirror/gnu/dape-readme.txt

 5 Bugs and issues
 ═════════════════

-  Before reporting any issues take a look at `*dape-repl*' buffer.
+  Before reporting any issues `(setq dape-debug t)' and take a look at `*dape-repl*' buffer.
+Please share your `*dape-repl*' and `*dape-connection events*' in the buffer contents with the bug report.
   Master is used is for all case and purposes a development branch still and releases on elpa should be more stable so in the mean time use elpa if the bug is a breaking you workflow.

 6 Acknowledgements